 Commitment to Social Responsibility

-One of the most import social responsibility initiatives, cross-sectional to all employees of the José de Mello Group, is the Volunteer Programme that has been developed with the support of the Amélia de Mello Foundation.
-It is already in its sixth year edition and currently includes the participation of more than 200 volunteers coming from all the subsidiary companies, who are also joined by the José de Mello family.
+This is the context in which José de Mello Group’s Volunteer Programme is included, one of the most import social responsibility initiatives, cross-sectional to all employees of the José de Mello Group, which has been developed with the support of the Amélia de Mello Foundation, and which is already in its sixth year, currently including the participation of over 250 volunteers coming from all the subsidiary companies, who are also joined by the José de Mello family.

-Thus, these two institutions, both in the city of Porto, join the six bodies that were already partners of the Volunteer Programme, namely the Coração Amarelo Association, the after-school recreation centre ATL da Galiza, the Carcavelos Parish Community Centre, the Obra do Frei Gil, the Movimento de Defesa da Vida and Junior Achievement Portugal.
+This institution joins the eight entities that were already partners of the Volunteer Programme, namely the Coração Amarelo Association, the Community Centre of Galiza, the Carcavelos Parish Community Centre, the Obra do Frei Gil, the Movimento de Defesa da Vida, the Junior Achievement Portugal, the Bebés de São João and the Associação dos Albergues Nocturnos do Porto.

 To validate the performance strategy that has served as a basis for the Volunteer Programme, annual evaluation surveys were once more conducted among volunteers and partner institutions, and it was evident from the results obtained, that there was both a high level of satisfaction of volunteers, and a very positive social impact in the field.

-As a way to recognise and honour the employees who are part of the Volunteer Programme, on September 16th another Volunteer’s Day was held in the facilities of the Carcavelos Parish Community Centre which, for the fifth consecutive year, brought together around one hundred participants from the various companies in the José de Mello Group.
+As a way to recognise and honour the employees who are part of the Volunteer Programme, on 15 September another Volunteer’s Day was held at Monte da Ravasqueira, which, for the sixth consecutive year, brought together more than 120 participants from the various companies in the José de Mello Group.

-Another important social responsibility initiative open to all employees of the José de Mello Group is the Ser Solidário project, a successor to the Christmas Solidarity project, which ran from 2002 to 2007, and which, to date, have jointly raised donations totalling 650.000 euros, having benefited several social welfare institutions.
+A second very important social responsibility initiative, also open to all employees of the José de Mello Group is the Ser Solidário project, a successor to the Christmas Solidarity project, which ran from 2002 to 2007, and which, to date, have jointly raised donations of around 750 thousand euros, having benefited several social welfare institutions.

 This project ensures employee involvement, through the donation of a minimum of one euro from their monthly salary, while also giving them the opportunity, at the end of the year, to vote on the institutions that they would like to see benefitted.

-A third social responsibility initiative of great importance, developed with the support of the Amélia de Mello Foundation, is the scholarship programme for undergraduate and master’s courses, intended for children of employees of José de Mello Group companies.
+A third social responsibility initiative of great significance, developed with the support of the Amélia de Mello Foundation (AMF), is the scholarship programme for undergraduate and master’s courses, intended for children of employees of José de Mello Group companies.

-In the last financial year, with respect to the 2016/2017 academic year, five scholarships were awarded for undergraduate courses and one for a master’s course to six candidates, children of employees of Brisa and José de Mello Saúde.
+In the last financial year, with respect to the 2017/2018 academic year, nine scholarships were awarded for undergraduate courses and one for a master’s course to ten candidates, children of employees of Brisa and José de Mello Saúde.

-A fourth social responsibility initiative cross-sectional to the main subsidiary companies, is the Holiday Camp, that is provided every year in Almoçageme and that, in 2016, was held between 3 July and 14 August, and involved a total of 178 participants, drawn from Brisa, CUF, José de Mello holding company and José de Mello Saúde.
+A fourth social responsibility initiative cross-sectional to the main subsidiary companies, is the Holiday Camp, that is provided every year in Almoçageme and that, in 2017, was held between 2 July and 13 August, and involved a total of 193 participants, drawn from Brisa, José de Mello Capital and José de Mello Saúde.

-José de Mello holding company also promoted an appeal to consign 0.5% of employees’ income tax in favour of one of the partner organisations of the Volunteer Programme or the Amélia de Mello Foundation.
+José de Mello Capital also promoted an appeal to consign 0.5% of employees’ income tax in favour of one of the partner organisations of the Volunteer Programme or the Amélia de Mello Foundation.

-In the context of their business activity, the main platforms and business units majority owned by José de Mello holding company – Brisa, CUF, José de Mello Residências e Serviços and José de Mello Saúde – have, also, undertaken important social responsibility actions throughout 2016.
+In the context of their business activity, the main platforms and business units of the José de Mello Group –– Brisa, CUF, José de Mello Residências e Serviços and José de Mello Saúde – have undertaken a broad set of important social responsibility actions throughout the 2017 financial year.

 Voluntary Service Scheme